Honours Bachelor of Food Studies Program (Bridging) (H318)

 Note: The bridge for entry into semester 5 (Year 3) of the H317 program comprises five core courses (Food Studies Research Methods, Introductory Food Studies, Food Literacy & Communications, Understanding Food Production, and Voices for Food Systems Change).

-Note 1: Current George Brown College DOMESTIC students in H100 – Culinary Management, H116 - Culinary Management (Integrated Learning), H119 – Culinary Management – Nutrition, and H113 – Baking and Pastry Arts Management are invited to contact H318 program coordinators Caitlin Scott (caitlin.scott@georgebrown.ca) and Lori Stahlbrand (lori.stahlbrand@georgebrown.ca).
-They will provide your information to the admissions office to verify your current standing in the diploma program and process your application accordingly.
+Note 1: Current George Brown DOMESTIC students in H100 – Culinary Management, H116 - Culinary Management (Integrated Learning) or H119 – Culinary Management – Nutrition programs who wish to apply for H318, are invited to apply on ontariocolleges.ca.
+The admissions office will verify your current standing in the diploma program and process your application accordingly.

-Note 2: Current George Brown International (VISA) students in H100 – Culinary Management, H116 – Culinary Management (Integrated Learning), H119 – Culinary Management – Nutrition, and H113 – Baking and Pastry Arts Management programs who wish to apply for H318 are invited to apply on the Online Application System for International Students.
+Note 2: Current George Brown INTERNATIONAL (VISA) students in H100 – Culinary Management, H116 – Culinary Management (Integrated Learning) or H119 – Culinary Management – Nutrition programs who wish to apply for H318, are invited to apply on the Online Application System for International Students.
 The International admissions office will verify your current standing in the diploma program and process your application accordingly.

 Visit the International Admissions page for more information regarding country-specific admission requirements.